 Godswin History, Family Crest & Coats of Arms

 The history of the Godswin name began with the ancient Anglo-Saxon tribes of Britain.
-The name is derived from the baptismal name for the son of Godwin.
+The name is derived from the baptismal name Godwin, which comes from the Old English name "Go-dwine," composed of the elements "go-d," meaning "good," and "wine," meaning "friend," collectively meaning "God friend."

 Early Origins of the Godswin family